lmartorella/solar/mocks/serial-sofar-mock/README.md

-A simple Modbus serial mock that sends fixed data on function 0x03.
+A simple Modbus serial mock that sends fixed data on function 0x03, simulating a Sofar inverter.